yixiaoshenghua/ViT4RL/README.md

 # A simple yet work Vision Transformer for Sample Effcient online Reinforcement Learning

-This repo is inherited from [CtrlFomer](https://arxiv.org/abs/2206.08883?context=cs.LG) (ICML2022) and is simplified to single task reinforcement learning.
+This repo is inherited from [CtrlFomer](https://arxiv.org/abs/2206.08883?context=cs.LG) (ICML2022) and is simplified to [single task reinforcement learning](https://github.com/YaoMarkMu/ViT4RL).

 This is a PyTorch implementation of the contrastive reinforcement framework of **CtrlFomer** in single task reinforcement learning.

+And for simplification, we replace the command line inputs from hydra-core to argparse.
+For logging, we replace wandb with logger class.
+We fix some bugs in original implementation and add some comments in timm.

 ## Requirements